Kediri Regency

-Kediri Regency (ꦏꦧꦸꦥꦠꦺꦤ꧀ꦏꦣꦶꦫꦶ) is a regency (kabupaten) located in East Java province, Indonesia.
+Kediri Regency (ꦏꦣꦶꦫꦶ) is a regency (kabupaten) located in East Java province, Indonesia.
 It is one of two 'Daerah Tingkat II' that has the name 'Kediri' (the other is the City of Kediri, which is separate from the Regency and whose area and population are thus excluded from the Regency totals).
-The Regency itself covers an area of 1,563.42 km^{2} and had a population of 1,499,768 as of the 2010 census and 1,635,294 at the 2020 census; the official estimate as at mid 2024 was 1,691,976 (comprising 853,689 males and 838,287 females).
+The Regency itself covers an area of 1,522.89 km^{2} and had a population of 1,499,768 as of the 2010 census and 1,635,294 at the 2020 census; the official estimate as at mid 2025 was 1,702,262 (comprising 858,694 males and 843,568 females).

-The capital of the regency is in the town of Ngasem, which is effectively a northern suburb of Kediri city, just about 200 metres over the municipal border.
+The administrative centre of the regency is in the town of Ngasem, which is effectively a northern suburb of Kediri city, just about 200 metres over the municipal border.
 However, several regency government establishments are also located within Kediri city, although it is administratively a separate political entity.
 This is because both the regency and the city share common cultural and historical roots, and the administrative division occurred only after the War of Independence.
 The regency shares borders with Jombang Regency to the north, Malang Regency to the east, Blitar Regency and Tulungagung Regency to the south, and Nganjuk Regency to the west, while Kediri city is wholly surrounded within the Regency.
 Kelud mountain, one of the most active volcanoes in Indonesia, is partially administered by the Government of Kediri Regency (along with Blitar Regency).

 The regency also contains the famed "Kampung Inggris", or English Village.
-Kampung Inggris is a small area in the district of Pare where over a hundred businesses offering various English courses are clustered.
+Kampung Inggris is a small area in Pare District where over a hundred businesses offering various English courses are clustered.
 Students come from all over Indonesia to take courses in the English Village, where it is common for people to speak with each other in English (rather than Indonesian or Javanese) for the sake of practice.
+Pare District in the eastern half of the Regency is the most populous and fastest-growing in the Regency and provides a secondary urbanised centre for the regency.

 Administrative districts

-The regency is divided into twenty-six districts (kecamatan), listed below with their areas and their populations at the 2010 census and the 2020 census, together with the official estimates as at mid 2024.
-The table also includes the locations of the district administrative centres, the numbers of administrative villages in each district (totaling 343 rural desa and a single urban kelurahan - Pare kelurahan in the district of the same name), and its post code(s).
+The regency is divided into twenty-six districts (kecamatan), listed below with their areas and their populations at the 2010 census and the 2020 census, together with the official estimates as at mid 2025.
+The table also includes the locations of the district administrative centres, the numbers of administrative villages in each district (totaling 343 rural desa and a single urban kelurahan - Pare kelurahan in the district of the same name), and their post codes.